LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

 Reductions
 ---------------------------------

+This section contains a working exercise in the file ``RAJA/exercises/reductions.cpp``.

-Key RAJA features shown in this example are:
+Key RAJA features shown in this section are:

   * ``RAJA::forall`` loop execution template
   * ``RAJA::RangeSegment`` iteration space construct
   * RAJA reduction types
   * RAJA reduction policies

-The file ``RAJA/examples/tut_reductions.cpp`` contains complete working code for the discussion in this section.
+The file ``RAJA/exercises/reductions_solution.cpp`` contains working code for the examples discussed in this section.

-In the :ref:`dotproduct-label` example, we showed how to use the RAJA sum reduction type.
+In the :ref:`dotproduct-label` exercise, we showed how to use the RAJA sum reduction type.
 The following example uses all supported RAJA reduction types: min, max, sum, min-loc, max-loc.